clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 Your options are to now deploy the VL installer package or you can now download the latest SKU-less installer package ([http://macadmins.software](http://macadmins.software)) to deploy.
 When you use the second option you are able to deploy your SKL-less installer and then apply your VL Serializer package to create a supported install.

-A third, and slightly less preferred (personal opinion) option would be to download the Standalone Installer(s) from [http://macadmins.software](http://macadmins.software).
+A **third**, and slightly less preferred (personal opinion) option would be to download the Standalone Installer(s) from [http://macadmins.software](http://macadmins.software).
 After one or more Standalone installs have taken place you can run the VL Serializer in order to properly serialize your computers.
 This solution looks like it might be the most flexible upfront however, the same can be accomplished by using a [choice xml](#i-dont-want-to-install-mau-is-that-supported) (detail later in this post).
 Plus, after two standalone installers you would be much better off with the SKU-less installer package due to file size.
 With that said it is supported, I however do not believe it is the correct workflow for 99% of Mac Admins.

 > VLSC won’t be updated with the 15.17 build until first week of January.
 While the portal team is working on getting faster at making new builds available, the underlying reason for releasing the VL Serializer separately is so that you can take the Office 365/Retail (aka SKU-less) installer from future builds (15.18, 15.19, etc), deploy it, run the Serializer, and you have a fully up to date VL install. <u>This is a fully supported mechanism for deployment</u>.
 >